-As Michel Lacroix suggests in his book Philosophie de la Réalisation Personnelle, the time has now surely come $\rightarrow$ to find the right balance between action and contemplation.
+As Michel Lacroix suggests in his book Philosophie de la Réalisation Personnelle, the time has now surely come to find the right balance between action and contemplation.
 The philosopher ensures us that we will achieve positive results - not only on an individual level, but also collectively - by reinstating the abandoned values of slowness and tranquillity, by drawing inspiration, for example, from Buddhism and meditation, or simply by taking the time to enjoy simple moments with nature or the family, and by favouring calm and natural emotions rather than a frenzied quest for artificially produced powerful emotions.
+Individually we will be less stressed, happier and in better health.
+Collectively it will create greater harmony between industrial activity and the environment, and between business life and nature.
+As a result, we will be better able to rise to the major challenges of this century - nature conservation, sustainable development, health and the climate.